-Despite awesome tools like as Zoom, Skype or Hangouts, remote teams still struggle on deciding when to meet and what subjects to cover and companies bemoan the loss of engagement opportunities for their employees.
+Despite awesome tools like Zoom, Skype, or Hangouts, remote teams still struggle on deciding when to meet and what subjects to cover, and companies bemoan the loss of engagement opportunities for their employees.

 A recent study by Gallup revealed that while remote workers tend to have higher morale and lower stress levels than those that work in the office, but they can miss out on critical social interactions and collaborative opportunities that are vital to the well-being of the business.

 Using a well-thought-out system of remote meetings, you can help keep operations running smoothly, ensure every team member is on the same page, and keep your remote workforce feeling they a part of the big corporate family.